Is the Performance of My Deep Network Too Good to Be True? A Direct Approach to Estimating the Bayes Error in Binary Classification: Introduction

-Estimating the Bayes error has been a topic of interest in the research community \citep{fukunaga1975tit,fukunaga1990book,devijver1985prl,berisha2016tsp}.
+Estimating the Bayes error has been a topic of interest in the research community \citep{fukunaga1975tit,fukunaga1990book,devijver1985prl,berisha2016tsp, noshad2019arxiv,michelucci2021arxiv, theisen2021neurips}.
 To the best of our knowledge, all previous papers have proposed ways to estimate the Bayes error from a dataset consisting of pairs of instances and their hard labels.
 When instances and hard labels are available, one can also train a supervised classifier, which is known to approach the Bayes classifier (that achieves the Bayes error) with sufficient training data provided that the model is correctly specified.

 This is an interesting research problem from the point of view of \emph{Vapnik's principle}\footnote{The Vapnik's principle is known as the following: ``When solving a given problem, try to avoid solving a more general problem as an intermediate step.'' \citep[Sec.
 1.2 of][]{vapnik2000book}} \citep{vapnik2000book} since we can derive the Bayes error from the Bayes classifier (and the underlying distribution) while we cannot recover the Bayes classifier from the knowledge of the Bayes error, which is just a scalar.
 How can we take full advantage of this property?
 While the Bayes error is usually defined as the best achievable expected error with any measurable function, it is known to be equivalent to the expectation of the minimum of class-posteriors with respect to classes for binary classification.
-Inspired by Vapnik's principle, our main idea is to skip the intermediate step of learning a function model, and we directly approximate the minimum of the class-posteriors by using soft labels (corresponding to the class probability) or uncertainty labels (corresponding to the class uncertainty\footnote{An uncertainty label is 1 subtracted by the dominant class posterior.}).
+Inspired by Vapnik's principle, our main idea is to skip the intermediate step of learning a function model, and we directly approximate the minimum of the class-posteriors by using soft labels (corresponding to the class probability) or uncertainty labels (corresponding to the class uncertainty). \footnote{An uncertainty label is 1 subtracted by the dominant class posterior.
+We will discuss how to obtain soft labels in practice in Sec.~\ref{sec:estimation_with_ordinary_data}.}